 An integrated overview of strategy, strategic planning and strategic management for business leaders.
 Through the use of complex business cases, the course analyzes the major elements of strategic management and the interactions among major participants.
 Special emphasis is given to the role of leadership in the strategic management process.

 BUS 521 SPECIAL TOPICS IN MANAGEMENT (3)

-Three hours seminar per week Prerequisite: Consent of Instructor vay each semester.
+Three hours seminar per week Prerequisite: Consent of Instructor In-depth analysis of current topics in management.
+Topics vary each semester.
 Repeatable by topic.